-To fix a potential software problem, we’ll perform a DFU restore, the most in-depth restore you can perform on an iPhone.
-Check out our article to learn more about the DFU restore and how to perform one on your iPhone.
+When you’re ready, check out our article to learn more about the DFU restore and how to perform one on your iPhone.

-If your iPhone is still charging slowly, or if it won’t charge at all, you may need to get it repaired.
+If your iPhone is still charging slowly, or if your iPhone won’t charge at all, you may need to get it repaired.
 If your iPhone is still covered under warranty, take it into your local Apple Store and see what they can do for you.
 We recommend scheduling an appointment before you go, just to make sure an Apple tech or Genius has time to help you out.

 Your iPhone is charging normally again and now you don’t have to wait all day to have full battery life.
 Now that you know why your iPhone charges slowly, we hope you’ll share this article on social media with your friends and family!
 If you have any other questions, feel free to ask them in the comments section below.

 everything was fine . one day i updated to iphone 15.7 there onwards issue started